 Rating Criteria for PROJECT DESCRIPTION 3.1 The mental health services, substance use disorder treatment, diversion programs (or some combination thereof) funded by this grant are clearly identified and described.
 3.2 In addition to the minimum required programs or services, the applicant will also provide or leverage housing-related assistance and other community-based supportive services, as per AB 1056.
 3.3 The applicant presents a rationale for why each intervention (3.1 and 3.2) was chosen, i.e., some evidence that the intervention(s) will work with this target population and in this community.
 3.4 The service delivery approach for each service and/or program component is described clearly.
 Roles and responsibilities for all service providers (to include the Lead Agency and all partners) are clearly identified.
 The approach is multi-disciplinary and collaborative.
 A list of all partner agencies/organizations is attached.
-3.5 The applicant describes the process used to select service providers and describes how it will include providers that best represent the 3.6 The applicant has a plan for how to recruit individuals from the target population (referral process) and a plan for using risk/needs assessment tools to ensure the appropriate population is served.
+3.5 The applicant describes the process used to select service providers and describes how it will include providers that best represent the needs and interests of the target population, including those with staff who are system-impacted or who have different educational levels and life experiences.
+3.6 The applicant has a plan for how to recruit individuals from the target population (referral process) and a plan for using risk/needs assessment tools to ensure the appropriate population is served.
 3.7 This applicant has explained how this project will influence or contribute to overarching, long-term policy or systems change within the Lead Agency and the community it serves.
 3.8 The applicant described how the project will address the impact of trauma on the target population.
 3.9 The applicant has a plan to minimize start-up time so that services can be delivered as soon as possible.
 3.10 The applicant assessed whether this project would impact other local government agencies, identified those agencies that could be impacted and included a Letter of Agreement for each.